florin-git/TV-Movies-Visual-Analytics/README.md

-# TV-Movies-Analysis: A visualization interactive  tool to analyze how Italian Tv programming is managed.
+# TV-Movies-Analysis: A Visualization Interactive Tool

 Project for the exam of Visual Analytics 2022-2023

-You can find a complete report of the application [here]() or the presentation slides [here]().
+You can find a complete report of the application [here](https://github.com/florin-git/TV-Movies-Visual-Analytics/blob/main/docs/VA_report.pdf) or the presentation slides [here](https://github.com/florin-git/TV-Movies-Visual-Analytics/blob/main/docs/VA_slides.pdf).

 # How to launch